Duke of Wellington's Regiment: Abyssinia

 The 33rd were part of an expedition sent to the East African nation of Abyssinia, now known as Ethiopia after several European citizens had been taken hostage by the self-appointed 'King' Emperor Tewodros II in 1864.
-In March 1866 a British envoy had been despatched to secure the release of a group of missionaries who had first been seized after the British Government refused Tewdros's requests for military assistance.
+In March 1866 a British envoy had been despatched to secure the release of a group of missionaries who had first been seized after the British Government refused Tewodros's requests for military assistance.

 The 33rd was committed to Abyssinia in October 1867 and embarked on 21 November, arriving at Annesley Bay on 4 December; but did not disembark for three days due to the chaos on shore.

 Lord Napier arrived in early January 1868 and the expedition started from the advance camp at Senafe at the beginning of February.
 It took two months to reach their objective, advancing through rough terrain.
-In his despatch to London Lord Napier reported: "Yesterday morning (we) descended three thousand nine hundred feet to Bashilo River and approached Magdala with 'First Brigade' to reconnoiter it.
+In his despatch to London Lord Napier reported: "Yesterday morning (we) descended three thousand nine hundred feet to Bashilo River and approached Magdala with 'First Brigade' to reconnoitre it.
 Theodore opened fire with seven guns from outwork, one thousand feet above us, and three thousand five hundred men of the garrison made a gallant sortie which was repulsed with very heavy loss and the enemy driven into Magdala.
 British loss, twenty wounded".

 As the British force moved on to Magdala, Tewodros II sent two of the hostages on parole to offer terms.
 Napier insisted on the release of all the hostages and an unconditional surrender.
 Tewodros refused to cede to the unconditional surrender, but did release the European hostages.
 The British continued the advance and assaulted the fortress.
 (The native hostages were later found to have had their hands and feet cut off before being sent over the edge of the precipice surrounding the plateau.)